-Christmas lights have come leaps and bounds since their invention and so have the DIY ways in which you can display them.
+Christmas lights have come a long way since their invention, and as far as Christmas light displays go, the sky is the limit.
 Keep reading for five unique applications for Christmas lights.

 Make Them into a Sign

 ‘Tis the season for typography.
 NOTE: This rather heavy art piece is best suited for a table top or floor display.

 Visit Spaceships and Laser Beams for full instructions on how to DIY this Christmas Lights Board Sign.